1885 - 1916

 The 1911 Census shows the family living at 46 Woodville Terrace, Everton, Liverpool.
 Both parents are present in the household, they have two children, both born in Liverpool, Ernest Clifton who is aged 18, born 1893 occupation junior clerk, carpet warehouse and his sister Blanche aged 13, born 1898.
 His parents state that they have been married for 23 years and have had four children, two of whom had sadly died.

-Ernest enlisted on the 02nd September, 1914 in Liverpool joining the 19th Battalion, The King’s Liverpool Regiment as Private No 17285.
+Ernest enlisted on the 02nd September 1914 at St George's Hall in Liverpool joining the 19th Battalion, of The King’s Liverpool Regiment as Private No 17285.
 He was aged 21 years and 152 days.
 He gave his occupation as a Clerk.
-He was 5 feet 5 and half inches tall, weighed 116lbs, of fresh complexion, had grey eyes, brown hair and gave his religion as Church of England.
+He was described as being 5 feet 5 and half inches tall, weighed 116lbs, with a 34” chest, and was of fresh complexion, had grey eyes, brown hair.
+He stated his religion as Church of England and as his next of kin, was his father Rowland, of 46 Woodville Terrace.

 Formed on 07th September 1914 the 19th Battalion trained locally at Sefton Park and remained living at home or in rented accommodation until November 1914.
 They then moved to the hutted accommodation at Lord Derby’s estate at Knowsley Hall.
 On 30th April 1915 the 19th Battalion alongside the other three Pals battalions left Liverpool via Prescot Station for further training at Belton Park, Grantham.
 They remained here until September 1915 when they reached Larkhill Camp on Salisbury Plain.
 He arrived in France on 7th November 1915.